getcarina/getcarina.com/_getting-started/001-overview-of-carina.md

 You'll also have access to an intuitive user interface (UI), a command line interface (CLI), and Carina specific developer tooling in addition to the entire ecosystem of tools already compatible with the Docker API.
 There is also a wealth of documentation, from getting started guides to detailed tutorials and best practices.
 If you need help, there's community support directly from other developers.

 Creating a free account (no credit card required) to running a containerized application on a cluster takes under 2 minutes.
 You'll be using open source software like Docker to compose your applications.
-Because the infrastructure is managed by Carina you can take advantage of features like auto-scaling.
+Because the infrastructure is managed by Carina you can take advantage of features like autoscaling.
 Now you can focus on what's important to you, your business and your applications.

 ### How does Carina work?